skynetigor/angular-dynamic-form/libs/dynamic-form/README.md

 }
 ```

-You can play with it in [Stackblitz](https://stackblitz.com/edit/skynet-ng-dynamic-form-example-jarsjn?file=src/app/app.component.scss)
+You can play with it in [StackBlitz](https://stackblitz.com/edit/skynet-ng-dynamic-form-example-jarsjn?file=src/app/app.component.scss).
+Also, this example is availabe in [GitHub](https://github.com/skynetigor/angular-dynamic-form/tree/develop/apps/example/src/app)